MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Comparison with Prior Benchmarks

-\autoref{tab:main_benchmark_comparison} shows that existing benchmarks do not provide systematic evaluation across diverse multi-reference conditions, support only a limited number of references, and fail to adequately account for important factors such as differences and compatibility among reference images.
+\autoref{tab:main_benchmark_comparison} shows that existing benchmarks do not provide systematic evaluation across diverse multi-reference conditions, support only a limited number of references, and fail to adequately account for heterogeneity among reference images.
 To illustrate that existing benchmarks are almost solved by state-of-the-art models such as Nano Banana~\citep{google2025nanobanana} and GPT-Image-1~\citep{openai2025gpt4oimage}, we evaluate the image generation capabilities of these models using ImgEdit~\citep{ye2025imgedit}, the latest benchmark for image editing, and DreamOmni2~\citep{xia2025dreamomni2}, the state-of-the-art benchmark for multi-reference image generation.
 The quantitative results show that recent closed-source, state-of-the-art models achieve consistently high scores, indicating that these benchmarks are nearing saturation and may soon be unable to meaningfully distinguish among high-performing models (\autoref{tab:result_imgedit_bench} and \autoref{tab:result_dreamomni2}).
 The evaluation results are taken from the official GitHub repository of ImgEdit\footnote{\url{https://github.com/PKU-YuanGroup/ImgEdit?tab=readme-ov-file}} and the results reported in the DreamOmni2 paper.
-Our qualitative results suggest that, even in the additional ``Hard'' category of ImgEdit, most tasks are already close to being fully solvable by advanced models such as Nano Banana (\autoref{fig:example_imgedit}).
+Qualitative results suggest that, even in the additional ``Hard'' category of ImgEdit, most tasks are already solvable by advanced models such as Nano Banana (\autoref{fig:example_imgedit}).
 A similar tendency is observed for DreamOmni2 benchmark as well (\autoref{fig:example_dreamomni2}).

 Taken together, these findings indicate that current benchmarks for image editing and multi-reference image generation are approaching their limits in evaluating cutting-edge models.
-There is a clear need for more challenging benchmarks that can more effectively capture the capabilities and failure modes of the latest generation of image models.
+There is a clear need for more challenging benchmarks that better capture the capabilities and failure modes of the latest generation of image models.